danyaberezun/replacewith/README.md

     It corresponds to the specification.
     But I'd prefer to use something like `$body$` here or `ReplaceWithBody()`, i.e. a successor of `ReplaceWith` .

-3. In case of empty expression the call should be removed.
+3. In case of an empty expression, the call should be removed.
-    TODO: add example.
+    TODO: add an example.

 ## Feature use-cases

-1. Update API and save old interface at least temporary.
+1. Update API and save the old interface at least temporarily.
-2. Replace one class to another.
+2. Replace one class (name?) with another.
 3.
 4. TODO (just describe a list of them without examples)